Writing a mission statement for your spa business may feel hard to do at first.

 How To Define Your Mission Statement

 “Our mission at Aveda is to care for the world we live in, from the products we make to the ways in which we give back to society.
-At Aveda, we strive to set an example for environmental leadership and responsibility, not just in the world, but around the world.”
+At Aveda, we strive to set an example for environmental leadership and responsibility, not just in the world of beauty, but around the world.”

 - Who do you do it for?